John Bosco

-A follower of the spirituality and philosophy of Francis de Sales, Bosco was an ardent devotee of the Virgin Mary, under the title Mary Help of Christians.
+A follower of the spirituality and philosophy of Francis de Sales, Bosco was an ardent devotee of the Virgin Mary under the title Mary Help of Christians.
 He later dedicated his works to de Sales when he founded the Salesians of Don Bosco, based in Turin.
 Together with Maria Domenica Mazzarello, he founded the Institute of the Daughters of Mary Help of Christians, now commonly known as the Salesian Sisters of Don Bosco, a religious congregation of nuns dedicated to the care and education of poor girls.
 He taught Dominic Savio, of whom he wrote a biography that helped the young boy be canonized.

-He is one of the pioneers of Mutual Aid Societies that were initiated as collaborative financial support to young migrant Catholic workers in the city of Turin.
-In 1850 he drew up regulations to assist apprentices and their companions when any of them was involuntarily without work or fell ill.
+He is one of the pioneers of mutual aid societies that were initiated as collaborative financial support to young migrant Catholic workers in the city of Turin.
+In 1850, he drew up regulations to assist apprentices and their companions when any of them was involuntarily without work or fell ill.

-On 18 April 1869, one year after the construction of the Basilica of Mary Help of Christians in Turin, Don Bosco established the Association of Mary Help of Christians (ADMA) connecting it with commitments easily fulfilled by most common people, to the spirituality and the mission of the Salesian Congregation (CG 24 SDB, 1996, NR.
-80).
-The ADMA was founded to promote the veneration of the Most Holy Sacrament and Mary Help of Christians (Don Bosco, Association of the Devotees of Mary Help of Christians, San Benigno Canavese, 1890, page 33).
+On 18 April 1869, a year after the construction of the Basilica of Mary Help of Christians in Turin, Bosco established the Association of Mary Help of Christians (ADMA), connecting it with commitments easily fulfilled by most common people, to the spirituality and the mission of the Salesian Congregation.
+The ADMA was founded to promote the veneration of the Most Holy Sacrament and Mary Help of Christians.